InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.1.0.61 =
+- FIX: Exclude whitelabel if WP CLI is in use.

 = 0.1.0.60 - 17 October 2024 =
 - FIX: Added API Endpoint to refresh all staging sites list.